14 Famous Vogue Covers Created by Famous Artists

-It won’t be a lie if I say that Vogue for at least a century has been one of the most influential magazines in the world.
-So it’s not surprise that Vogue covers has been created by some of the greatest modern artists.
-Even recently the cover with Jennifer Lawrence of the September 2017 issue has been painted by John Currin.
+It won’t be a lie if I say that Vogue has been one of the most influential magazines in the world for at least a century.
+So it’s no surprise that Vogue covers have been created by some of the greatest modern artists.

-Below, take a look at some enthralling magazine covers by Dali, Warhol and other famous fine artists.
-Even Matisse made an appearance as a backdrop and while not his design Marcel Duchamp’s The Large Glass sculpture appeared as a prop with his blessing.
+Below, take a look at some enthralling magazine covers by Salvador Dalí, Andy Warhol, and other famous fine artists.
+Even Matisse made an appearance as a backdrop and while not his design, Marcel Duchamp’s The Large Glass sculpture appeared as a prop with his blessing.

-Wright was a Victorian-era painter, who throughout her career exhibited a total of 39 works at London’s Royal Academy between 1888 and 1929.
-Contemporary art periodicals reveal that Wright enjoyed modest success as a fashionable ‘lady artist’ in the 1880s and 90s.
-She was also known for her paintings of pierrots.
-Wright’s work was more often presented or critiqued in the context of ‘women’s work’.
+Ethel Wright was a British painter of the Victorian era.
+Contemporary art periodicals reveal that Wright enjoyed modest success as a fashionable “lady artist” in the 1880s and 1890s.
+She was also known for her paintings of Pierrots.
+Wright’s work was more often presented or critiqued in the context of “women’s work.”
 Frustration with the limitations imposed on women’s artistic output and ambition may have led Wright to the suffrage movement.

 2. J. Allen St. John, March 1909

-Art Deco artist, Benito, was a contracted illustrator at Vogue throughout the ’20s and ’30s.
-This master of illustration during the Art Deco period, went to Paris at the age of 19, where he established himself as a fashion artist.
-His style is reminiscent of the Cubist paintings of Picasso & the sculptures of Brancusi & Modigliani.
+Eduardo Garcia Benito was an Art Deco artist and a contracted illustrator at Vogue throughout the 1920s and 1930s.
+Benito went to Paris at the age of 19, where he established himself as a fashion illustrator.
+His style is reminiscent of the Cubist paintings of Pablo Picasso and the sculptures of Constantin Brancusi and Amedeo Modigliani.

-French artist Lepape, illustrated eight covers for Vogue in 1929.
-His illustrations show some thin and long-limbed feminine silhouettes, whose head are wrapped into turbans.
-During that time, he started collaborating with La Gazette du bon ton.
-Georges Lepape created many sketches for some important houses of fashion, such as Lanvin, Worth and Doucet, and he created the cover pages of Harper’s Bazaar, Vanity Fair and the first British edition of Vogue; he also worked for many years with the American edition of Condé Nast.
+George Lepape was a French artist who created eight covers for Vogue in 1929.
+His illustrations show some thin and long-limbed feminine silhouettes, whose heads are wrapped into turbans.
+During that time, he started collaborating with La Gazette du Bon Ton.
+Lepape created many sketches for some important fashion houses, such as Lanvin, Worth, and Doucet, and he created the cover pages of Harper’s Bazaar, Vanity Fair, and the first British edition of Vogue; he also worked for many years with the American edition of Condé Nast.

-Along with Vogue, Parisian artist Marty, regularly contributed illustrations to publications like: Harper’s Bazaar, Le Sourire, Fémina, and the prestigious, Gazette du Bon Ton.
-He also illustrated numerous books and designed advertisements and theatre posters (including a number of famous ones for the Ballets russes and the Théâtre National de l’Opéra in 1910).
-In the 1930s Marty worked as a costume and set designer for the theatre, cinema and ballet.
-Later he also produced designs for enamel vases, plates and jewellery.
+Andre E. Marty, a Parisian artist, regularly contributed fashion illustrations to other prestigious fashion magazines, such as Harper’s Bazaar or La Gazette du Bon Ton.
+He also illustrated numerous books and designed advertisements and theatre posters (including a number of famous ones for the Ballets Russes and the Théâtre National de l’Opéra in 1910).
+In the 1930s, Marty worked as a costume and set designer for the theatre, cinema, and ballet.
+Later, he also produced designs for enamel vases, plates, and jewelry.